GitHub Agentic Workflows

 Agent output includes parent_issue_number and sub_issue_number.
 Validation ensures both issues exist and meet label/prefix requirements before linking.

 Creates new GitHub Projects V2 boards.
-Requires PAT or GitHub App token (GH_AW_PROJECT_GITHUB_TOKEN)-default GITHUB_TOKEN lacks Projects v2 access.
+Requires a write-capable PAT or GitHub App token (project token authentication); default GITHUB_TOKEN lacks Projects v2 access.
 Supports optional view configuration to create custom project views at creation time.

 safe-outputs: